Meridian Prints (Open Edition, Unsigned)

 These are printed on archival 100% cotton paper, using archival inks.
-Smaller prints will be flat-packed, larger will be tube-rolled—all unframed and shipped by regular post or DHL Express (depending on location and other factors), which may range from 2-4 weeks of shipping time depending on your location.
-Printing and fulfilment is handled by Theprintspace in London.
+Smaller prints will be flat-packed, larger will be tube-rolled—all unframed and shipped by DHL or a similar courier (depending on location and other factors), which typically arrives within a few days as it is an express service.
+Printing and fulfillment is handled by Theprintspace in London.

 The prints come in four size variants: 50, 75, 100, or 150 cm tall.
 Note the 150 cm is very large and may be more costly to source framing for—I would suggest using a measuring tape on your walls before ordering.
 For this series, I often recommend a subtle and flat style frame in black, walnut, maple, or oak.

-On any print sales between November 2021 and November 2022, 100% of net proceeds (profits) from sales on the Open Edition Meridian prints will be sent to a UK nonprofit, Fields in Trust, a charity that aims to support and champion access and preservation of parks and green spaces across the United Kingdom.
+On any print sales between November 2021 and November 2022, 100% of net proceeds (profits) from open edition Meridian prints was sent to a UK nonprofit, Fields in Trust, a charity that aims to support and champion access and preservation of parks and green spaces across the United Kingdom.
 In total, the net proceeds from this period had a huge impact, and was enough funding to give two parks in Liverpool protected status.
 Thank you to all who purchased during this period and contributed to the charitable donation!

 Printing @ Home